Arczeus/mudae-manager/README.md

 # Mudae Character Manager

+## Important Info

+https://github.com/Arczeus/mudae-noter can do everything this tool does (and better)

 A web-based tool for managing and organizing your Mudae characters with filtering, sorting, and command generation features.
 Works entirely in your browser — no setup or dependencies required.